vguillet/-CS4240-WAMDA_reproduction/README.md

 Here, f_dim refers to the dimensionality of source feature space and  n_classes refers to the number of classes

 **!!!
-Each of the steps described bellow need to be repreated for every distinct domains !!!**
+Each of the steps described bellow need to be repeated for every distinct domains !!!**

 ### 1. Training F_S_i - D_S_i:
 The F_S_i - D_S_i step is necessary for training the F_S_i weights.
 The F_S_i layer set itself is responsible for performing the feature extraction employed in subsequent steps.
 The Q_S_i layer is there to simply act as an adaptor to allow for multi-class training and predictions to be performed.